 Details on the subject matter of each declared interest shall be given, indicating the domain in which the activity is, or was, carried out and clarifying the interest and role of the concerned body or organization in the matter and the role of the concerned person.

-Staff members shall update and resubmit their DoI without delay following any change in their interests.
+Staff members shall update and resubmit their ADoI without delay following any change in their interests.

-6.2.3 Declaration of absence of conflict of Interests (DACoI)
+6.2.3 Specific Declaration of Interests (SDoI)